My Bet? Canadian Banks

 Liquidity: (Good, entering a new momentum)

 A good indicator of liquidity is the Total Loans to Total Deposits (LTD) ratio.
 A ratio traditionally expected to evolve between 80% and 90%.
 Once again, the group closest to this suggested range is the Canadian banks group.
 It is also pertinent to mention the differences in trend over the last two years.
-Since the beginning of 2016 the LTD ratio European banks appear to trend down (with a certain heterogeneity among the selected banks), while a certain stability over the same period (but at a lower level) is observable among the US & Japan banks group.
-On the contrary, the Canadian banks group witnessed a uptick in this key metric, maybe a sign that business is growing.
-This new momentum coupled with the ongoing rate hike is a tangible insight on the country's bank future earnings.
+Since the beginning of 2016, the LTD ratios of European banks appear to trend down (with a certain heterogeneity among the selected banks), while a certain stability over the same period (but at a lower level) is observable among the US & Japan banks group.
+On the contrary, the Canadian banks group witnessed an uptick in this key metric, maybe a sign that business is growing.
+This new momentum, coupled with the ongoing rate hike, is a tangible insight on the country's banks' future earnings.

 Canadian banks group: